TITLE 35: ENVIRONMENTAL PROTECTION

 PART 102 REGULATORY AND INFORMATIONAL HEARINGS AND PROCEEDINGS

-SECTION 102.424 PREHEARING SUBMISSION OF TESTIMONY AND EXHIBITS
+SECTION 102.424 PREHEARING FILINGS OF TESTIMONY, QUESTIONS, RESPONSES, AND EXHIBITS

-Section 102.424 Prehearing Submission of Testimony and Exhibits
+Section 102.424 Prehearing Filings of Testimony, Questions, Responses, and Exhibits

-a) The proponent must submit all written testimony and any related exhibits 21 days prior to the hearing at which the witness testifies, unless the hearing officer directs otherwise to prevent material prejudice or undue delay.
+a) The proponent must file all written testimony and any related exhibits 21 days before the hearing at which the witness testifies, unless the hearing officer directs otherwise.

-b) The hearing officer may require the prehearing submission of testimony, questions, responses, answers, and any related exhibits by the proponent or participants other than the proponent if the hearing officer determines that such a procedure will provide for a more efficient hearing.
+b) The hearing officer may require the prehearing filing of testimony, questions, responses, and any related exhibits by the proponent or participants other than the proponent if the hearing officer determines that the procedure will provide for a more efficient hearing.

-c) The original and 9 copies of any prehearing testimony, questions, answers, responses, or exhibits must be filed with the Clerk.
-The hearing officer, the Agency, and, if a participant, the Attorney General and DNR must each be served with one copy of any prehearing testimony, questions, answers, responses, or exhibits.
-One copy of any prehearing testimony, questions, answers, responses, or exhibits must also be served upon the proponent and each participant on any service list, unless otherwise specified or limited by the hearing officer.
-The service must be initiated on or before the date that copies are filed with the Clerk.

-d) All testimony, questions, answers, responses, and exhibits must be served and submitted in the form required by 35 Ill.
+c) All prehearing testimony, questions, responses, and any related exhibits must be filed with the Clerk in accordance with 35 Ill.
 Adm.
+Code 101.302(h).
+Persons filing these prehearing documents must serve them in accordance with 35 Ill.
+Adm.
+Code 101.304(c) upon the hearing officer, the Agency, the Attorney General's Office, DNR, the proponent, and each participant appearing on any service list, unless otherwise specified by the hearing officer.
+The service must be initiated on or before the date that the prehearing documents are filed with the Clerk.

-Code 101.Subpart C and labeled with the docket number of the proceeding, the name of the witness submitting the material or exhibit, and the title of the material or exhibit.
+d) All prehearing testimony, questions, responses, and any related exhibits must be labeled with the docket number of the proceeding, the name of the witness corresponding to the material, and the title of the material.

-e) The proponent and each participant who has filed testimony, questions, answers, responses, or exhibits before hearing must bring the number of copies designated by the hearing officer of that material and exhibits to the hearing.
+e) The proponent and each participant who has filed testimony, questions, responses, or any related exhibits before hearing must bring to the hearing the number of paper copies of the material that the hearing officer designates.

-f) Testimony, questions, answers, responses, and exhibits submitted prior to hearing will be entered into the record as if read, unless the hearing officer determines that it will aid public understanding to have the material or exhibit read.
-All persons testifying will be sworn and will be subject to examination.
-Modifications to previously submitted material and exhibits may be allowed by the hearing officer at hearing provided that the modifications are either non-substantive in nature or would not materially prejudice another person's participation at hearing.
-Objections to the modifications are waived unless raised at hearing.
+f) Testimony, questions, and responses that are timely filed before the hearing will be entered into the record as if read, unless the hearing officer determines that it will aid public understanding to have the material read at the hearing.
+All persons testifying will be sworn and subject to cross-examination.
+Modifications to prehearing documents may be allowed by the hearing officer at the hearing if the modifications are either nonsubstantive in nature or would not materially prejudice another person's participation at the hearing.
+Objections to hearing officer rulings allowing or disallowing the modifications are waived unless raised at the hearing.